robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Charlie paused with his fingers on the fabric.

-“Just... making it honest,” he said quietly.
+“Just... keeping it clean,” he said quietly.

 Mara grunted.
 That was as close to praise as she came without a contract.

-We didn’t take anymore time to admire it.
+We didn’t take any more time to admire it.
 Wardrobe had learned that excitement was a luxury you enjoyed after delivery.
 We did what we always did next: we tested.
-Not with a “try it on and twirl”, but with a chemise.
+Not with a 'try it on and twirl', but with a chemise and a real day's work.

-We put it on Lucy, one of our most reliable staff, who didn’t treat clothing as costume theatre.
+Lucy tried it on first.
+She was one of our most reliable staff, one who would often go back and do Faire actress work when we needed someone to test a costume.
+She didn’t treat clothing as costume theatre.
 Lucy did front-of-house, lifted baskets, crouched for children, ran for late arrivals.
-She was the kind of wearer who revealed the truth.
-She came back near closing time, cheeks flushed, hair escaping pins.
+She was the kind of wearer who put costumes through their paces without abusing them.

+She came back near closing time that evening, cheeks flushed, hair escaping pins.

-“It looks brilliant,” she announced, breezily.
+“Got lots of compliments.
+It looks brilliant,” she announced, breezily.
 “But—”

 Clothing is always honest in the end.
 She turned slightly and tugged at the underarm.

 “Here,” she said.
 “When I lift my arms.
-It’s not tearing, but it’s... fighting.”
+It’s not tearing, but it’s like it’s fighting me.”

 Mara’s eyes flicked to the seam line and her whole brain shifted into assessment.